jmettraux/aachen/src/aaa__title_page.md

 &nbsp;
 : _Decisions_

+Kit
+: tuned and tuneable B/X.

 Low-Fantasy
-: a Europe between the Dark Ages and AD 1100 (or a similar world).
+: a Europe between the Dark Ages and AD 1100 (or similar).

 Math
 : additions, arithmetic means, subtractions, not much else.